ProjectSidewalk/sidewalk-data-analysis/R/stats_for_paper.md

 The steps in the graph below are as follows:

 1. Finished tutorial
-2. TODO: Took a step
+2. Took a step
 3. Completed first mission
 4. Completed second mission

-Of the 575 people who finished the tutorial, 276 finished at least one mission afterwards (48%), and 153 completed at least two missions afterwards (27%).
+Of the 575 people who finished the tutorial, 430 took a step (75%), 276 finished at least one mission afterwards (48%), and 153 completed at least two missions afterwards (27%).

 ![](stats_for_paper_files/figure-markdown_github/public.deployment.user.dropoff.plot-1.png)